-Vented vs Condenser Tumble Dryers – Which Is Best?
+Vented vs Condenser Tumble Dryers – What’s The Difference?

 In the world of tumble dryers, there is often confusion about condenser and vented tumble dryers.
-What are they?
-And what is the difference?
+What are they, and what’s the difference?

 With so many models on the market (all with varying technology and specifications), figuring out what type of tumble dryer is best for your particular circumstances can be a bit of a minefield.

-This post will explain the difference between a vented and a condenser tumble dryer.
-It will also outline the pros and cons of each.
-Finally, I will recommend the best tumble dryers to buy in each category.
+In this post, I’ll explain the difference between a vented and a condenser tumble dryer as well as outline the pros and cons of each.

 What Is A Vented Tumble Dryer?